Tulip-Dev/tulip/doc/user/functions.rst

 1. Use first line tokens as column names : use the elements in the first line as default names for the columns.
 If checked the first line will be skipped during the import process.
 In any case, you can alter the name of the fields if they do not suit you.

-2. The line range spinbuttons : these two spin buttons allow the user to select the start and end rows for the data import.
-The spin boxes can be used either by typing a new value in the text entry area where the numbers are displayed, or by using the mouse button to click on the up arrow to increase the number and the down arrow to decrease the number.
+2. The line range spinbuttons : these two spin buttons allow the user to select the start and end rows for the data to import.
+The spin boxes can be used either by typing a new value in the text entry area where the numbers are displayed, or by using the mouse button to click on the upwards arrow to increase the number and the downwards arrow to decrease the number.
 For instance, if the text file contained a large header area with meta information, this header could be excluded from the data imported by increasing the number of the starting, "From", line.

 3. The columns configuration area : this area allows the user to configure each column detected in the file.
 Any single column can be excluded from the data imported by clicking in the checkbox under its name to remove the check mark.
 User can rename a column by editing the field containing it's original name.
 You can't input the same name of another column.
 The data type of a column can be changed using the combo-box under it's name.